geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 }
 ```

+!!! note
+    You can:
+    - customize the `title` to be displayed in the login form
+    - add an `imageURL` to show a custom icon in the login form.
+For example, to use a base64-encoded SVG image:

+    ```json
+    {
+    "type": "openID",
+    "provider": "oidc",
+    "title": "My custom identity provider",
+    "imageURL": "data:image/svg+xml;base64,PHN2ZyB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIHdpZHRoPSIxMDAiIGhlaWdodD0iMTAwIj48Y2lyY2xlIGN4PSI1MCIgY3k9IjUwIiByPSI0MCIgc3R5bGU9ImZpbGw6I2ZmMDAwMDsiIC8+PC9zdmc+"
+    }
+    ```

-You can customize the `title` to be displayed in the login form, add an `imageURL` or use only one `authenticationProviders`, removing the `geostore` entry, if you want to use only the OpenID provider.
+    - use only one `authenticationProviders`, removing the `geostore` entry, if you want to use only the OpenID provider.
 In this case the user will be redirected directly to the OpenID provider without showing the login form.
+    - `showAccountInfo` is `false` by default for OpenID provider.
+To allow users to view their account details in MapStore, add `"showAccountInfo": true` to the provider entry:

+    ```json
+    {
+      "type": "openID",
+      "provider": "oidc",
+      "showAccountInfo": true
+    }
+    ```

 ## Multiple simultaneous providers